Ginger Mick

 Ginger Mick is a 1920 Australian silent film directed by Raymond Longford based on The Moods of Ginger Mick by C. J. Dennis, which had sold over 70,000 copies.
 It is a sequel to The Sentimental Bloke (1919) and is considered a lost film.

 Plot

-The adventures of Ginger Mick (Gilbert Emery) take him from slums and backyards to lock-ups and racecourses.
-He romances Rose, works as a rabbitoh and enlists to fight in World War I. He writes letters back to his old friend, the Bloke (Arthur Tauchert) now married to Doreen (Lottie Lyell) with a young son, Bill.
+The adventures of Ginger Mick take him from slums and backyards to lock-ups and racecourses.
+He romances Rose, works as a rabbitoh and enlists to fight in World War I. He writes letters back to his old friend, the Bloke now married to Doreen with a young son, Bill.
 Mick makes friends with a fellow soldier, Keith, and is eventually killed at Gallipoli on the hills of Sari Bair.